 Arbitral awards, both domestic and foreign, are enforced by Korean courts.
-Notably, the amendments made to the Act in 2016 enable the courts to enforce arbitral awards by issuing a court order (rather than issuing a formal judgment, as was previously the case), which is an effort to expedite enforcement proceedings.
+Notably, the amendments made to the Act in 2016 enable the courts to enforce arbitral awards by issuing a court order (rather than issuing a formal judgment, as was previously the case.
+See Article 37(1) of the Act), which is an effort to expedite enforcement proceedings.
 In practice, courts rarely deny enforcement of arbitral awards in Korea.